FenzXT/FRANTIC_BOT/README.md

 1 - Clone The Repository

-2 - Change Your Token In .env
+2 - Go And Read .env File For Full INFO!

-3 - Deploy On Render.com [Easy - Node.js Repository]

 ---